sebastianconcept/Mapless/README.md

 *Obscenely simple persistence for Smalltalk.* Mapless is a small framework for storing objects in a key->data fashion (i.e.: noSQL databases) without requiring any kind of object-data map.
 So far only MongoDB is supported.
 And Redis can be used for reactivity and cache joy.

 ###Motivation
-> "I wanted to persist objects with extremely *low friction* and extremely *low maintenance* and great *scaling* and *availability* capabilities so Mapless is totally biased towards that.
-This framework is what I came up with after incorporating my experience with [Aggregate](https://github.com/sebastianconcept/Aggregate)." ~ [Sebastian](http://about.me/sebastianconcept)
+> "I wanted to persist objects with *low friction* and *low maintenance* but *high scaling* and *availability* capabilities so Mapless is totally biased towards that.
+This framework is what I came up with after incorporating my experience with [Aggregate](https://github.com/sebastianconcept/Aggregate) in [airflowing](http://airflowing.com)." ~ [Sebastian](http://about.me/sebastianconcept)

-*There is no spoon...*

-*There is no object-relational impedance...*

 *There is no instVars...*

+*There is no accessors...*

+*There is no object-mapping impedance...*

-*Only persistence*.
+*Only persistence.*

 ###Loading it in your image